turbobuilt/mongo-live-logger/Readme.md

 npm install
 ```

-##THEN YOU NEED TO EDIT THE CONNECTION URL IN INDEX.JS to be whatever you need.
+##THEN YOU NEED TO EDIT THE CONNECTION URL IN INDEX.JS TO POINT TO YOUR DATABASE.

 To run, just cd into the directory and do